 But what about people who aren’t as used to being online?

 For a lot of people, the move away from a cash-centric society feels quite natural – almost inevitable.
-In fact, it was way back in 2014 that non-cash payments exceeded cash payments by volume for the first time in the UK.
+In fact, back in 2017 debit card payments exceeded cash payments for the first time in the UK.
 But the use of digital payments has largely been designed with the mass market in mind, not necessarily those who have grown up mainly using cash.
-Sleek plastic cards and shiny mobile devices can feel quite alien if you’ve relied on cash for most of your life.
+Shiny mobile devices can feel quite alien if you’ve relied on cash for most of your life.

 Why digital inclusion is so important

-If you’ve been working, shopping, communicating and accessing services online during the pandemic, it’s easy to assume everyone else is.
+If you’ve been working, shopping, communicating and accessing services online, it’s easy to assume everyone else is.
 That’s just not the case.

-But as the public sector, businesses, and entertainment providers increasingly turn to digital technology to engage with their customers, it’s crucial it’s inclusive.
+As the public sector, businesses, and entertainment providers increasingly turn to digital technology to engage with their customers, it’s crucial that they’re inclusive.
 Of course, it would be ideal for many businesses if everyone could embrace a digital approach, but they do have to take care that nobody gets left behind.
 Services should be designed and delivered for everyone.

 For financial services, for example, you need access to a current account to get paid a salary, a pension, or any benefits, and it allows you to pay your bills.
 With responsible financial behaviour, you can build a good credit score and access a wider range of financial services, such as credit.

 Of course, you can open a bank account and do numerous things in a branch.
 But without a doubt, branch closures are increasingly common and banks without any bricks and mortar presence are on the rise.
 Consider, for example, challenger banks such as Monzo, Revolut, and Starling Bank.
 These changes can be hard to adjust to – especially if you’re not online and have been using your local branch for years.